wayne30691/WS-Forecast-Tracker-Demo/README.md

 A Python-based forecasting and publish-comparison app built with Streamlit.

-This project was originally developed as an R Shiny application.
+This project was originally developed as an R Shiny application by Nicolas Nguyen.
 It has now been migrated to Python within the working environment.
 The Python version provides a more maintainable, portable, and scalable solution for interactive forecast tracking and publish comparison.

 ---